mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 ## Slide 12: A picture (useful, but limited)

-**Purpose:** Give intuition without replacing the mechanism.
+**Purpose:** Give a cartoon picture of optimization landscape.

 ![Gradient descent visualization showing path from high point to minimum](figures/gradient_descent.png)

 This visualization is a simplification.
-In higher dimensions, the optimization landscape can have local minima, saddle points, and narrow valleys.
+In higher dimensions, the optimization landscape can have local minima, saddle points, and ravines.

 ---